 - use NDAs as a means of improperly threatening litigation or other adverse consequences, or otherwise exerting inappropriate influence over people not to make disclosures which are protected by statute, or reportable to regulators or law enforcement agencies.

 This warning notice provides a reminder of some of the key issues and risks that you should be aware of.

-Whilst this guidance does not form part of the SRA Handbook, we may have regard to it when exercising our regulatory functions.
+Whilst this guidance does not form part of the SRA Standards and Regulations, we may have regard to it when exercising our regulatory functions.
 This warning notice is additional to previous warning notices and does not replace them.